Neofinetia falcata, the Japanese Warrior orchid

 alternating leaves and they tend to bloom in late summer or early fall.

 Neofinetia can do very well under lights.
-These are blooming size, large for this miniature, in 3.5 inch hanging baskets as shown.
+These are blooming size, 2.5 inch hanging baskets as shown.

 Be prepared to water at least every other day.
 They are generally considered to require intermediate temperatures.
 No direct sunlight, but dappled light is OK.